Bunkai9448/digipet_PSP/FAQ & Bugs.md

 *When you lose a battle, a line will appear in the bottom, you need to open the menu with O and do as asked.*

 - There is a total of 52 digimons, including the digimon partners.
-All partners have the same number of digi-evo phases.<details><summary>See the number of wins required to unlock each phase here:</summary>
+All partners have the same number of digi-evo phases.<details><summary>See the number of wins required to unlock all the digi-evo here:</summary>
 10 > 15 > 20 </details>

 - There is a total of 8 + 1 digimon partners.